gnois/luaty/README.md

 It appears like Lua to most syntax highlighting editors, and aims to be usable within minutes to one familiar with Lua.

-The transpiler has a built-in static analyzer and limited but optional HM type inferencer.
+The transpiler has a built-in static analyzer and an optional type checker.

 Its name is a play on *type* homonym - requires less **ty**ping, but more typed than **Lua**.